Greater Belfast Part 1

 Campbell College British Military Hospital

-The School was evacuated in 1940 and the Buildings at the Belmont Campus became Number 24 (London) General Hospital.
+The School was evacuated in 1940 (The photograph above dates from 1939 and shows Boys practising using Air Raid Shelters which were constructed in the grounds of the School) and the Buildings at the Belmont Campus became Number 24 (London) General Hospital.

 The school's Changing Rooms became Operating Theatres and X-Ray Rooms.